slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 contradict it, it is not sufficient to claim that scientist do not post aprioristic definitions and then search for instances of them.
-Nietzsche's point is more subtle, since he suggests that the nature of language renders any definition a lie---in a nonmoral sense, as the title of the work suggests.
+Nietzsche's point is more subtle, since he suggests that the nature of language renders any definition a lie—in a nonmoral sense, as the title of the work suggests.
 In other words, to Nietzsche it is fundamentally impossible not to act as the fraught taxonomist: whenever we speak, let alone postulate a definition, we are necessarily weaving a